T-Tatsuya-W/emailBOTC/README.md

 python -m pytest -q
 ```

-Note: the repository uses simple unit tests that mock the `EmailHandler`.
-Because the test file and the current `MessageHandler` implementation have diverged slightly (some helper names and APIs changed during development), tests may need small updates to match the current `MessageHandler` API.
+The tests are written to avoid real SMTP/IMAP activity by injecting a mock
+`EmailHandler` implementation.
+See `tests/test_message_handler.py` for the
+fixture examples and test layout.

 ## Notes & known issues / assumptions

+Known issues / assumptions:

-- The game code in `main.py` is a prototype and uses a static `players` list and simple role-handling logic.
-It is not a finished game engine; it's an integration demo showing how email prompts and replies could be wired into a turn-based/night-phase flow.
+- `main.py` is a prototype demo that uses a static `players` list and simple
+	role-processing logic.
+It's a place to iterate on game behavior rather than a
+	finished engine.
-- Reply matching relies on normalized subject and sender address; if email clients rewrite subjects aggressively this may fail.
+- Matching replies depends on normalized subject texts and sender addresses.
+	Some email clients may rewrite subjects or headers which can break matching.
-- `EmailHandler._clean_body` is best-effort and may not strip all quoted content for complex HTML messages.
+- The plain-text body cleaning (`EmailHandler._clean_body`) is a best-effort
+	approach and may not remove every quoted block for complex HTML emails.

-- Tests in `tests/test_message_handler.py` may reference older API names (for example `parse_response_integers`, `monitor_until_resolved`, or `send_night_emails`) — these need to be reconciled with `MessageHandler.send_and_resolve_all` and the current helpers.
+If you want, I can also:

+- update or extend the unit tests to cover more game flows (examples: invalid
+	response handling, duplicate responses, self-target validation), or
+- add a small mocked runner that simulates replies so the night-phase can be
+	exercised end-to-end in CI without real email credentials.

 ## Suggested next steps (small, low-risk)